siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-asoc/usage.md

 The ASoC plug-in supports endpoint integration and a scheduled event integration.

 ### Endpoint Integration
-You can use the ASoC plug-in’s endpoint integration to sync or import the scan data into UrbanCode Velocity’s application vulnerabilities metrics by triggering the API endpoint with GET or POST request.
+You can use the ASoC plug-in’s endpoint integration to sync or import the scan data into DevOps Velocity’s application vulnerabilities metrics by triggering the API endpoint with GET or POST request.

 The endpoint integration is listed in the following table.